nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Creating InventoryAdd command**

 3. If the input data is valid, a InventoryAdd Command object is created.
-Otherwise a relevant error is thrown.
+Otherwise, a relevant error is thrown.
 4. The InventoryAdd Command object is returned to `InventoryInstance.run()`

 **Creating Inventory Object with User Input**

 5. InventoryInstance then executes the InventoryAdd Command object by running `InventoryAdd.execute()`.

-6. `InventoryList.addDrugs()` will be called in which a Inventory object will be created and added into the ArrayList<Inventory> inventoryList which contains all the Inventory Objects.
+6. `InventoryList.addDrugs()` will be called in which an Inventory object will be created and added into the ArrayList<Inventory> inventoryList which contains all the Inventory Objects.

 7. If the list already contains data with the same Drug Name and Price, the Quantity of the Drug will be increased in the list by the value in the user input Quantity field. `InventoryList.addDrugs()` will call `Inventory.addQuantity`.
 This will modify the Quantity of that specified Drug.